Vince Whaley betting profile: Sony Open in Hawaii - PGA TOUR

 Whaley's advanced stats and rankings

-- Whaley posted a Strokes Gained: Off-the-Tee average of -0.229 in his past five tournaments, indicating challenges with his driving performance.
+- Whaley posted a -0.229 Strokes Gained: Off-the-Tee average in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Whaley averaged -0.349 in his past five starts, suggesting room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Whaley sported a -0.349 mark in his past five starts.

-- Around the greens, Whaley has shown strength with a positive 0.227 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Around the green, Whaley delivered a 0.227 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Whaley delivered a positive 0.309 Strokes Gained: Putting average in his past five starts, which has been a strength in his recent play.
+- On the greens, Whaley averaged 0.309 Strokes Gained: Putting in his past five starts.

 All stats in this article are accurate for Whaley as of the start of the Sony Open in Hawaii.